CATcher-org/catcher-org.github.io/dg/user-workflow.md

 Notes:
 * Copy all labels
 * Apply the correct `tutorial.*` label and `team.*` label to indicate the receiving team

-### [Script `S1c`] In the dry run: Tester-Repo → Team-Repo

-* Transfer the bug report to the respective team repo.
-* Labels are to be omitted (as the script doesn't have permission to add labels in team's repo) but mentioned in the body of the issue (for reference).
-* Image links can be kept as they are, as tester anonymity is not required.

 ---